Profile

 My fundamental motivation for conducting research in ecology and evolution is my drive to contribute to conserving the planet and its fascinating biodiversity.
 Over the course of my education, my research interests have ranged from (applied) ethology, cognitive biology, and primatology to evolutionary ecology, behavioural genetics, and bioinformatics.

-For my PhD project at the Hoffman lab, I will use various state-of-the-art sequencing techniques to unravel the genetic architecture of multiple sexually selected traits using the lekking black grouse (Lyrurus tetrix) as a model species.
-Moreover, I will explore the effects of inbreeding depression on sexual trait expression, and the role of DNA methylation as a link between the two.
-This interdisciplinary project in collaboration with Carl Soulsbury and Kees van Oers provides us with an exceptional opportunity to combine a detailed long-term dataset with pioneering molecular techniques to address classic questions concerning sexual selection that biologists have been debating ever since The Origin.
+For my PhD project at the Hoffman lab, I will use various state-of-the-art sequencing techniques to unravel the genetic architecture of fitness using the lekking black grouse (Lyrurus tetrix) as a model species.
+Moreover, I will explore the effects of predicted deleterious mutations on sexual trait expression, the role of DNA methylation in regulating sexual trait expression, and to what extent deleterious mutations get purged in the black grouse population.
+The black grouse study system offers an exceptional opportunity to combine a detailed long-term dataset with pioneering molecular techniques to address classic questions concerning sexual selection.
+This project forms a collaboration with Prof Carl Soulsbury and Prof Kees van Oers.

 Previous Research and Other Interests